mocar27/xyz-interpreter/README.md

 then if it returns success it runs TypeChecker, and if the result is successfull it runs the Evaluator.

+## Some nuances

+in the if condition we allow to use int, as bool is actually integer 0/1, if Integer is <= 0, it's false, else true

 ## Grammar

 Hello